 1. Better data unification and harmonisation

 With the impending deprecation of the third-party cookie in Chrome and Apple’s ongoing privacy changes, marketers are looking to first-party data to power their programs — including media programs.
 An impressive 88% of marketers said first-party data was a strategic priority for them in 2021, according to Merkle’s 2021 Customer Engagement Report.
 For publishers, first-party data is key to building audiences that advertisers need; and for advertisers, first-party data is increasingly important as a seed for matching, targeting, and lookalikes.

-However, first-party data is often fragmented and poorly organized, as well as complex.
+However, first-party data is often fragmented and poorly organised, as well as complex.
 For example, 64% of customers start a purchase journey on one device and finish on another, per Salesforce research.
-And marketers face a daunting average of 12 major sources of customer data, up 20% from 2020, according to our State of Marketing Report.
+Marketers face a daunting average of 12 major sources of customer data, up 20% from 2020, according to our State of Marketing Report.
 Often the data sitting in these sources contain inconsistent identification information (IDs), out-of-date information, and eccentric taxonomies.

 2. Stronger segmentation and audience discovery

 Customers of today, especially digitally native millennials, say they expect relevant experiences: that is, messages that are useful and timely in the context of their digital lives.
-Delivering a personalized experience requires both organized data and intelligent algorithms to find segments and uncover needs that are difficult to uncover using manual methods.
+Delivering a personalised experience requires both organised data and intelligent algorithms to find segments and uncover needs that are difficult to uncover using manual methods.

 AI excels at smart segmentation — uncovering groups of customers and prospects who have attributes in common — at a scale and depth that isn’t possible for human analysts.
 AI algorithms can traverse billions of rows of customer data looking for patterns that might mean the difference between a valuable publisher audience and the same old “18-to-35 mom.“